 M.M.
 University of Kansas; B.M.
 University of Kansas

-Professor James Barnes teaches music composition, orchestration, arranging and wind band history/repertoire courses at The University of Kansas.
+Professor Emeritus James Barnes taught music composition, orchestration, arranging and wind band history/repertoire courses at The University of Kansas.
 At KU, he served as Staff Arranger, Assistant, and later, Associate Director of Bands for twenty-seven years.
 Barnes served as Division Director for Music Theory and Composition for ten years.
-This spring, he will complete his fortieth year of teaching at KU.
+In spring 2015, he completed his fortieth year of teaching at KU.

 His numerous publications for concert band and orchestra are extensively performed around the world.
 His works (including seven symphonies and three concertos) have been performed at such venues as Tanglewood, Boston Symphony Hall, Lincoln Center, Carnegie Hall, the Kennedy Center in Washington, DC, Tchaikovsky Hall in Moscow and Tokyo Metropolitan Concert Hall.

 Barnes twice received the coveted American Bandmasters Association Ostwald Award for outstanding contemporary wind band music.
 He has been the recipient of numerous ASCAP Awards for composers of serious music, the Kappa Kappa Psi Distinguished Service to Music Medal and the Bohumil Makovsky Award for Outstanding College Band Conductors.
 In 2009, Barnes was awarded the first annual